 Marketable securities include Treasury bills, indexed and nominal Treasury bonds, and a special benchmark bond issued to finance capital injections and subordinated loans to financial institutions.
-The special issue matures in 2018, and the outstanding amount at year-end 2015 was approximately ISK 213 bn.
+The special issue matures in 2018, and the outstanding amount at year-end 2016 was approximately ISK 172 bn.
 This series bears variable interest in order to reduce the interest rate risk on the banks' liabilities.
-As of year-end 2015, outstanding marketable securities totalled ISK 891 bn.
+As of year-end 2016, outstanding marketable securities totalled ISK 668 bn.

 Non-marketable securities include the five-year inflation-indexed Treasury bond issued to recapitalise the Central Bank of Iceland after the collapse of the banks in 2008.
-The outstanding balance of the bond was ISK 90 bn at year-end 2015.
+The outstanding balance of the bond was ISK 28.5 bn at year-end 2016, and the bond was paid off in full in spring 2017.
 In addition to these loans is other non-marketable debt, which is due in large part to the Treasury's acquisition of Reykjavik and Akureyri's stakes in the National Power Company of Iceland (Landsvirkjun).
 The Treasury's issue in connection with the acquisition of Landsvirkjun is an indexed annuity bond maturing in 2034.
-At year-end 2015, other outstanding non-marketable securities totalled ISK 54 bn.
+At year-end 2016, other outstanding non-marketable securities totalled ISK 50 bn.